Lee Moon-jae: Writing

 Lee is a poet who drew an image of young souls adrift in the real world, with flexible poetic imagination.
 Early in his career, his poetry described the life of a youth who experiences discord with the world, and aimlessly drifts.
 His early works reflect the poet's own experiences.
 In his childhood he moved often, did not have a comfortable life, and was raised under a strict father.
 Only through daydreaming he could escape such realities.
 His early poetry collections heavily reflect such childhood experiences.
 In his early works, "the road" is an important image.
 It gives a glimpse of the poet's own experiences of having had to move often, and ultimately it reflects the poet's desire to imagine an "uncharted road" and newly wander.
 At the time, He was known as a poet that represents the minds of the young generation that were worried and uncertain of their future, and desired to wander.

 Meanwhile, after Maeumui oji (마음의 오지 The Backwoods of the Mind), his poetry has been praised as expressing environmental imagination.
 Maeumui oji deals with agriculture, and criticizes the anthropocentricism that has ruined human history.
 In Jegukhotel (제국호텔 Imperial Hotel), he states that today's world is a "Jeguk" (empire).
 To resist through literature against such dystopia, he dug into his memories for things that awakened his emotions.

-As such, his subject matter has changed little by little, but his poetry has always had colorful imagery and unique poetic language.
-To him, they were tools that could newly lift up emotions in a materialistic world where things of mental and emotional nature are dying out.
-To sum up, he is a poet that has been healing the wounds of a dystopian world through metaphor.
+According to the cited source, Lee's poetry has remained consistent in its subject matter while continuing to use metaphorical imagery.
+The source describes his work as addressing emotional experience and themes related to contemporary society through poetic language.